GautamChand/Chess_Anime_AscensionGame/README.md

 ## 📜 License

-This project is built as a final-year Computer Science AI project for academic purposes.
+This project is built due to anime curiosity and anime fan.
 "# Chess_Anime_AscensionGame"